 There is ample evidence in marine microbial communities suggesting that carbon released by phototrophs influences heterotrophic community composition to improve phototroph fitness.
 In coral reefs, algal exudates can dramatically shift bacterial community composition, potentially providing algae with a competitive advantage over coral by selecting for coral pathogens in the heterotrophic community (Nelson et al. 2013).
 In marine microbial communities, heterotrophic bacterioplankton are highly dependent upon Prochlorococcus exudates and likely perform a critical community function in return, such as the detoxification of hydrogen peroxide or free radicals (Morris et al. 2011).
 Prochlorococcus has lost its genes for reactive oxygen species defense and depends on the associated heterotrophic bacteria to supply this function (Morris et al. 2016; Ma et al. 2018).
 Prochlorococcus likely exudates carbon to maintain redox balance, as it generates more reducing power via photosynthesis than it can allocate to anabolic processes (Bertilsson et al. 2005).
 However, a frequently observed adaptation to excess reducing power is to downregulate photosynthesis electron flux; this is not observed in Prochlorococcus and suggests alternative reasons for its release of carbon (Braakman et al. 2017).

 It is therefore reasonable to hypothesize that freshwater photoautotrophs may be releasing carbohydrates to shape the heterotrophic community, which in turn may benefit phototrophs.
 Most likely, heterotrophs perform functions that benefit the community, such as ROS defense and vitamin production.
 The origin of metabolic exchanges that lead to co-dependencies has been postulated to be an important driver of evolution in aquatic communities, as in the “Black Queen Hypothesis” (Morris et al. 2012).
+Further concerted efforts to recover nearly-complete reference genomes from freshwater systems should enable more rigorous testing of this hypothesis.

 It is intriguing to note that the dependency between phototrophs and heterotrophs and the diel partitioning of carbon fixation and respiration would be analogous to the organization and functioning of chloroplasts and mitochondria in plant cells (Braakman et al. 2017).
 Here, we present a comparative metatranscriptomic analysis which demonstrates similar diel trends in photosynthesis, reactive oxygen species defense, and sugar transport in three different types of lakes, suggesting that these trends may be a general property of freshwater microbial communities.
 We outline both biotic (algal exudates) and abiotic (oxidative stress) as drivers of community-level diel trends in freshwater microbiomes.
 Whether all of these microbes are responding to the same day-night stimulus or whether community interactions confer these diel trends remains to be determined.
 Given the consistent patterns across metatranscriptomes from biogeochemically disparate lakes, our results underscore the prevalence of conserved microbial interactions that underpin a broad diversity of freshwater environments.